handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 It could be changed to support Hot-Reload in following way:

+> You can use User Script Rewrite Overrides to overcome this limitation

 1) Don't depend on concrete implementations, instead use interfaces/abstraction
 ```
 public class EnemyController: MonoBehaviour, IRegistrableEnemy {